-Whether you are a personal representative or someone who is involved in a probate case being administered in Albuquerque, know that the family allowance could affect your intended plans.
+Whether you are a personal representative or involved in a probate case being administered in Albuquerque, know that the family allowance could affect your plans.
 As part of the probate process for Bernalillo County and the Second District Court of New Mexico, the family allowance must be granted immediately before the administration costs of the estate.
 Both the family allowance and personal property allowance must be granted during this stage.

 Reasonable and necessary estate administration costs follow the two allowances in priority, before any creditor claims or disputing claims are resolved.
-Once these three priorities are dealt with, then the applicable probate court can allow probate to be closed, and then the remaining assets in the estate can be distributed according to the wording of the will (or another governing instrument).
+Once these three priorities are dealt with, the applicable probate court can allow probate to be closed, and then the remaining assets in the estate can be distributed according to the wording of the will (or another governing instrument).

 It is important to note that the personal representative of the estate is solely responsible for satisfying the legal obligations mandated by NM Stat § 45-2-402.
 They must determine if there is an eligible surviving spouse or, if not, surviving children who are entitled to an allowance.
 The personal representative must then allocate the necessary funds to cover this expense, prior to any other priorities of the estate listed above.
 It is also the sole obligation of the personal representative to then cover the remaining priority costs and then close probate once the matters are resolved.

-Employees of Bernalillo County and the Second District Court of New Mexico legally cannot provide guidance on how to cover family allowance costs or other matters.
+Employees of the Bernalillo County Probate Court and the Second District Court of New Mexico legally cannot provide guidance on how to cover family allowance costs or other matters.
 This includes the fact that they cannot advise the personal representative on when it is the right time to close probate and begin distributing assets.

 As experienced Albuquerque probate attorneys, New Mexico Financial & Family Law can provide seasoned guidance on the financial administration of the estate within the legal boundaries of state, federal, and local laws.
 We can help you identify the appropriate beneficiaries of the family allowance, allocate funds to satisfy the obligation, or prove that there are no parties to which the family allowance would apply.
 We can also help you manage other estate priorities and then decide when it is appropriate to close probate.
 Contact us if you have questions or need assistance navigating the often-confusing realm of managing estates through the Albuquerque probate system.

-Family Allowance Probate Laws in Albuquerque
+Allowance Probate Laws in Albuquerque